dyninst/dyninst/docs/dyninstAPI/public/BPatch_point.h.rst

   .. cpp:function:: const BPatch_Vector<BPatchSnippetHandle*> getCurrentSnippets(BPatch_callWhen when)

-    Return the BPatchSnippetHandles for the BPatch_snippets that are associated with the point.
+    Returns the BPatchSnippetHandles for the BPatch_snippets that are associated with the point.

     If argument when is BPatch_callBefore, then
     BPatchSnippetHandles for snippets installed immediately before this